top of page

 A Friend’s Story: When the Heart Feels Heavy

-Recently, I met my friend Sonam.
-She spoke softly,Sister, there’s a nameless ache in my heart.
+Recently, my friend Sonia sat before me and whispered, “Sister, there’s a nameless ache in my heart.”

 The Prophet Muhammad ﷺ described this connection beautifully: